The K\"ahler-Ricci soliton on bounded pseudoconvex domains: Example of model domains

 Let $C \in (0,+\infty)$ and let $F: [0, B)\rightarrow (0, +\infty)$ be a continuous decreasing function that is smooth on $(0,B)$ satisfying

 The bounded Hartogs domain $D_F \subset \mathbb{C}^n$ associated with the function $F$ is a strictly pseudoconvex domain given by

 There is a corresponding complete K\"ahler metric defined by

-It was computed in \cite{loizuddas1} that the Ricci curvature of $g_F$ is negatively pinched near the boundary.
+For a comprehensive discussion on the geometric properties of the Hartogs domain, we refer interested readers to see Loi-Zuddas\cite{loizuddas1}, and Di Scala-Loi-Zuddas\cite{di2009riemannian} for details.
+Since $\Omega_F$ is strictly pseudoconvex with $C^\infty$-boundary, the metric on $\Omega_F$ given by the defining function must have $C^\infty$-bounded geometry, and the Ricci curvature is negative near the boundary.
 Consequently, we have the following: \begin{corollary}[Theorem 1.2, \cite{loizuddas1}] Let $D_F \subset \mathbb{C}^n$ be a bounded strictly pseudoconvex Hartogs domain equipped with a complete K\"ahler metric $g_f$ defined above.
 Suppose $g_F$ is a K\"ahler-Ricci soliton.
 Then $g_F$ is K\"ahler-Einstein.
 Moreover, $F(x)=C_1 - C_2 x$ for some $C_1,C_2 >0$, which implies that $D_F$ is holomorphically isomorphic to an open subset of the complex hyperbolic space $\mathbb{H}^n$ via the map

 \end{corollary}